datastax/dsbulk/manual/settings.md

 #### --monitoring.durationUnit<br />--dsbulk.monitoring.durationUnit _&lt;string&gt;_

 The time unit used when printing latency durations.
+For example, if this unit is MILLISECONDS, then the latencies will be displayed in milliseconds.
 Valid values: all `TimeUnit` enum constants.

 Default: **"MILLISECONDS"**.